Ian-Blanshard/MP2-Word-Game/README.md

 ![Screenshot of game on different devices](/assets/images/word-game-2.jpg)

-Word Game is a fun game to practice your English language skills, similair in concept to the popular letters game from Countdown.
+Word Game is a fun game to practice your English language skills, similar in concept to the popular letters game from Countdown.

 This website is designed to challenge yourself to show off your quick thinking and see how high you can score!